AliNisarAhmed/my-notes/Data Intensive Applications/8 - Problems with Distributed Systems.md

 Variable delays in networks are not a law of nature, but simply the result of a cost/benefit trade-off, between _packet switching_ vs _circuit switching_ as seen in telephone lines.

 A circuit is a fixed amount of reserved bandwidth which nobody else can use while the circuit is established, whereas the packets of a TCP connection opportunistically use whatever network bandwidth is available.
+- when we make a phone call, it establishes a circuit
+- the circuit remains in place until the call ends

 A network using circuits is called Synchronous
 - in sync n/ws the max end-2-end latency of the n/w is fixed